drhelius/Gearboy/README.md

   + Or install manually: [Gearboy-3.3.0-macOS.zip](https://github.com/drhelius/Gearboy/releases/download/gearboy-3.3.0/Gearboy-3.3.0-macOS.zip)
 - **Linux**: [Gearboy-3.3.0-Linux.tar.xz](https://github.com/drhelius/Gearboy/releases/download/gearboy-3.3.0/Gearboy-3.3.0-Linux.tar.xz)
   + NOTE: You may need to install `libsdl2` and `libglew`
-- **iOS**: Build Gearboy with Xcode and transfer it to your device.
-You can open rom files from other apps like Safari or Dropbox, or use your iCloud Drive.
 - **RetroArch**: [Libretro core documentation](https://libretro.readthedocs.io/en/latest/library/gearboy/).
-- **Raspberry Pi**: Build Gearboy from sources.
-Optimized projects are provided for Raspberry Pi 1, 2, 3 and 4.

 ## Features